Sections of this article:

 As I said near the beginning of this article, watches have always been made for people to purchase, but more recently some examples can be seen as a personal creative exploration.
 And, as I said above, some watches are now being marketed as if they were personal creations by an individual, even when that is not particularly true, because story and concept is a significant part of what sells watches, and because art is generally more valuable than product design for utility.

-There are watches now being described as “like wearing art on your wrist”, even though their influences are mostly the same fine-jewelry and concepts of mechanical design for mass-production that are the influences on most watches.
+There are watches now being described as “like wearing art on your wrist”, even though their influences are mostly the same fine-jewellery and concepts of mechanical engineering design for mass-production that are the influences on most watches.

-As I mentioned above, with everyone having the exact time, as well as alarms and other functions, on their smartphone, the watch market now desires attributes beyond timekeeping, with a few watches now not even telling the time at all.
+As I mentioned above, with everyone having the exact time, as well as alarms and other functions, on their smartphone these days, the watch market now desires attributes beyond timekeeping, with a few watches now not even telling the time at all.
 Other watches are making use of recent innovations in technology, by incorporating various results of algorithmic design in their creation.

 . . . which shows the locations of each planet in real time . . . undeniably impressive and beautiful, but no-one would see it as a practical necessity, for most of us, at least.